matiasconsiglio/project-4/README.md

 - Delete comment.
-   - Only available for logged in user and for deleting own user comment.
+   - Only available for logged in users and for deleting their own comments.
    - Pop-up message with back and delete confirmation option.

 ![Delete in comments view](/assets/readme-images/delete-comment.png)